 Our recreational gymnastics classes are structured so that a group of athletes follow the instruction of experienced gymnastics coaches to learn foundational gymnastics skills on the vault, bars, beam, and floor.
 Our volunteers assist in the groups by keeping the athletes moving, demonstrating/watching difficult stations, and working with some of our more challenging athletes who need a little extra support.
 For instance, a volunteer may work with an athlete who is having a hard time independently following instruction or with an athlete who has a disability, but does not need the same level of support as our athletes in the adaptive gymnastics class.
 Prior gymnastics experience is not required, but can be helpful.
 Recreational gymnastics is a year-round program and classes are offered at different times throughout the week.

 Camp is an inclusive program for typically developing children as well as children with special needs.
 Campers will receive gymnastics instruction and will have the opportunity to learn a dance, make crafts, play games, and do team building activities with their peers.
 Volunteers work one-on-one with our campers with special needs and some may assist with leading the different activities- crafts, games, etc. This volunteer opportunity is also available to high school students who can join us as junior camp counselors.
 Camp is offered during the last three weeks of July.
 If you are in town over the summer, you do not want to miss out!
-To volunteer, please fill out this application and survey and we will be in touch with more information.
+To volunteer, please fill out this survey and we will be in touch with more information.

 Our Junior Volunteer Program is a way for high school students to learn professional skills in the workplace.
 Junior volunteers work closely with a mentor as they learn how to assist in gymnastics classes and help around the gym.
 We accept students starting in 9th grade.